-The Committee submits the proposal to collect additional data under the authority of the OPTN Final Rule, which states the OPTN shall "maintain records of all transplant candidates, all organ donors and all transplant recipients" and shall "...receive...such records and information electronically..."
+This proposal will require the submission of official OPTN data that are not presently collected by the OPTN.
 The new data collection aligns with the OPTN Data Collection Principle to develop transplant, donation, and allocation policies.
 The proposed new data collection is not available through other means for the relevant population of candidates and the OPTN is the appropriate body to collect such information.
-The Committee consulted with the OPTN Data Advisory Committee (DAC) and UNOS Data Governance staff to receive feedback and further refine the proposed data collection.
-The DAC reviewed the proposed data elements and data definitions and had no additional feedback.
-The Committee utilized a